niksseif/Questions-I-ask-during-my-interviews/README.md

 - Who is responsible for deployment?
 How often do you deploy?
 - Can I see some code from the team you are interviewing?
 Ask for open source projects.
 - How often do teammates pair in this team?
+- what your schedule would look like?
+- What's the typical day, week, and weekend like in the life of an engineer here?

 ---